seancuttlefish/cuttlebot/README.md

 ## CuttleBot Drawing Robot ##

-CuttleBot is a simple drawing robot for the BBC Micro:bit.
+Beta Releast 22nd August 2026

+Https://www.interactdigitalarts.uk/projects/cuttlebot

+CuttleBot is a highly customisable drawing robot for the BBC Micro:bit.
+It aims to be low-cost, flexible and easy to build.
+It has a 3D-printed body and uses easy-to-obtain components, with the goal of producing a kit of parts that costs around £15, excluding the Micro:bit itself.
+For now, you will need to source the parts yourself.
+If you are already a maker, you may already have many of them.

 **1. The CuttleBot**